RufiS/WorkApp2/README.md

    - Processing time varies by document size

 3. **Ask Questions**
-   - General questions get comprehensive answers
+   - Operational questions get comprehensive answers
-   - Specific questions get targeted responses
+   - Policy-specific questions get targeted responses
    - Examples:
+     - "What is our same-day cancellation policy?"
+     - "What are the standard appointment windows we offer?"
+     - "Do we accept checks or cash payments?"
-     - "What is the main topic of this document?"
+     - "What zip codes are covered in the Phoenix metro area?"
-     - "How do I configure the email settings?"
+     - "How do I handle a Pro AV monitoring alert ticket?"
-     - "What are the safety requirements?"

 4. **Review Answers**
    - AI-generated responses based on document content
    - Source citations when available
-   - Debug mode shows retrieval details
+   - Instant access to company procedures and policies

 ### Advanced Features

-**Debug Mode**: Enable to see:
-- Retrieved document chunks
-- Similarity scores
-- Processing time metrics
-- Search engine details

 **Configuration Panel**: Adjust:
 - Search parameters